Last Updated on January 4, 2022 by Grow with Bovees

-Do you dream of a green lawn and perfect flower beds?
-Ground limestone can help you achieve your goal.
+Do you dream of green lawn grasses and perfect flower beds?
+Liming your lawn with ground limestone can help you achieve your goal.

-The contents of this article can help you understand why we lime lawns, and the benefits it has:
+The contents of this article will provide you with lawn care tips and can help you understand why we use lime for lawns, and the benefits it has:

 - Does My Lawn Need Lime?

 - The importance of performing a soil test before soil amendment.

 - The Benefit of Applying Lime to Acidic Soil

 - How Much Lime Should I Apply?

 What is Lime?

 The lime we use on our lawns comes from limestone.
 Limestone is one of the earth’s natural minerals.
 It is mined from underground mines and open quarries.
 Limestone is filled with calcium carbonate, and also contains some magnesium carbonate.
 It’s the perfect mineral to use when wanting to neutralize highly acidic soil.